The Calling of Saint Matthew

 Charles Wautier (fl.1652-c.1685)

-Oil painting on canvas, The Calling of St Matthew by Charles Wautier (fl.1652-c.1685), signed top right.
-C. WOUTIER FECIT An interior scene, showing an older, bearded man holding a set of scales, with ayounger man in a red cloak to his left.
+Oil painting on canvas, The Calling of Saint Matthew by Charles Wautier (fl.1652-c.1685), signed top right.
+C. WOUTIER FECIT.
+An interior scene, showing an older, bearded man holding a set of scales, with ayounger man in a red cloak to his left.
 Jesus, wearing a blue robe is on the right of the scene.
 The men are arranged around a clothed table upon which is spread various coins, an ink stand and a ledger.
 An older woman is in the background watching Christ.
 Curiously little is known about Carel Wautier, whose names are spelled in a variety of different ways, despite the fact that his portraits were engraved by engravers of the calibre of Peeter der Jode and Paulus Pontius.
 His subject-paintings suggest a pupil of Gerard Seghers, 1591-1651, who was married to a Catharina Wouters - rather than one of Rubens.
 He may have been a relative of the flower-painter from Mons, Michaelina or Magdalena Woutiers, active c1643-c1652.
 Another version of this picture is in the Musee des Augustins, Toulouse.

 On loan from a private collection

 Charles Wautier (fl.1652-c.1685), artist previously catalogued as attributed to Theodoor Rombouts (Antwerp 1579 – Antwerp 1637), artist